ess-dmsc/python-nexus-utilities/README.md

 ### Detector Plotter

 Plots the pixel offsets in the XY and XZ planes.
+If there are any scanning detectors they are plotted in their initial position and orientation.

 Usage example:
 ```python